SSDP-Dev/flask-cat/README.md

 That should do the trick.

+**Important Notes**
+This repo ships with a standard database.
+It includes only one entry: a user with username 'admin' and password 'admin'.
+For privacy reasons, we don't list anything else in there.
+You'll have to fill in the rest, but you'll definitely want to change your password.

 ## Development
 You'll want to set up a Flask development environment to work on this.
 You can learn more about the steps to do so in the [Flask Documentation](http://flask.pocoo.org/docs/1.0/installation/#installation).